igorkll/syslbuild/gnuboxmaker_readme.md

 * "chroot" is executed in systemd-nspawn
 * Attention! since the gnubox maker projects are building from root in the host system, be careful what you build
 * despite the presence of command-line arguments for building via tty, gnubox maker must BE run from its working directory (otherwise it will not work)
-* for reasons unknown to me, in the "wayland" mode, if the "root" user is installed and you are from runshell.sh run weston-terminal, then it will run the same script, which will lead to recursion...

 ## notes
 * please note that by default, the first time you turn on the created root image, the partition will be enlarged to the maximum possible size for the current media. this is done because I cannot know what size of drive the *.img image will be written to